Exchange semester Bachelor

 Erasmus code: WU's Erasmus code is: A WIEN05

 Frequently requested documents

 Transcript: Partner universities sometimes request an English version of your WU transcript.
-You can print your WU transcript at one of the self-service terminals in front of the Study Service Center (Library and Learning Center building (LC), level 2), or access it online using WU’s web services.
+You can print your WU transcript at one of the self-service terminals in front of the Study Service Center (Library and Learning Center building (LC), level 2), or access it online using WU’s Online Services for Students.

 Bank confirmation (financial statement): All US partner schools and some other overseas partners require proof of sufficient financial means to fund your exchange semester.
 The required amount varies depending on the university.
 Click here for a template for a financial statement/bank letter.

 Medical report and vaccination pass: Many overseas universities require an English health certificate issued by your physician.
 Click here for a template for a medical report.

 Language certificate: Some partner universities require a language test such as TOEFL or IELTS, an EBC certificate, or a confirmation about the language of instruction of your program.
 To find out which universities require such tests and how many points are needed, please see the info sheets on our website or ask your IO Regional Coordinator.

 British Council: https://www.ielts.org/

 If you completed the EBC 1 (Wirtschaftskommunikation I Englisch) course at WU, you can download an EBC confirmation in the Online Services for students.
 The IO can also issue a confirmation for the language of instruction of your study program.

 Once you have been nominated for an exchange semester, cancellation is only possible in exceptional cases (illness, pregnancy, important family commitments, or unavoidable, unforeseen serious events).
 Appropriate proof will be required.
 In such cases, please contact your regional coordinator at the International Office immediately.
 If a student cancels his or her exchange without good cause, he or she is excluded from further participation in WU exchange programs in his or her current study cycle.